Forget Magazine

-Forget Magazine is an online Canadian literary magazine founded on Valentines Day, 2001, first based in Charlottetown, now based in Vancouver.
+Forget Magazine is an online Canadian literary magazine founded on Valentine's Day, 2001, first based in Charlottetown, now based in Vancouver.
 It has featured original works of poetry, fiction and journalism by first-time authors and well-known Canadian writers.

 In an April 2002 on Forget Magazine, Quill & Quire described editor and founder Kent Bruyneel as "a Jack McClelland in the making."